-Prerequisite: 8th grade Physical Science Concurrent: Geo-Environmental Science if room in the schedule allows
+Prerequisite: 8th grade Physical Science and successful completion of Algebra I Concurrent: Geo-Environmental Science if room in the schedule allows Requires completed Honors/AP contract

 This course of study is an extremely rigorous, hands-on, first year of biology typically for ninth grade students.
 Course objectives are taught in more depth and at a faster pace.
 Additionally, extra units, projects and labs may be embedded within the curriculum.
 Honors Biology allows for acceleration in the high school science program.
 Students enrolled in this course will be required to complete at least one research-based project.
 Students in Honors Biology are expected to be self-motivated, extremely organized and ready to take their thinking to the next level on a daily basis.